ronnieholm/Bugfree.NemLogIn/README.md

      \src\Bugfree.NemLogIn.Web\IdP-metadata.
 This enables the SP to communicate with the local demo and remote IdPs.

-  2. To test against the NemLog-in test IdP, the IP at which the SP is running must be whitelisted with Nets' certificate revocation list server.
-Otherwise, login against the IdP will succeed but once the result is posted back to the SP, the certificate used to sign the IdP's response cannot be verified, causing an exception at the SP.
-Testing from a non-whitelisted IP, we can disable verifying certification chain trust by editing Web.config, adding the omitAssertionSignatureCheck attribute:
+  2. To test against the NemLog-in test IdP, the root certificate of the IdP signing certificate chain must first be installed to the Windows Certificate Store (it isn't part of the OIOSAML.Net package).
+Otherwise, login against the IdP succeeds but once the result is posted back to the SP, a SecurityTokenValidationException (with message "The signature of the incoming message is invalid") is raised.
+We can disable verifying certification chain trust by editing Web.config, adding the omitAssertionSignatureCheck attribute as below:

      ```
      <IDPEndPoints metadata="IdP-metadata">